andresmegias/richvalues/README.md

 ## Installation

-To install the library, you can use `pip` to download it from the Python Package Index (PyPI):
+To install the library, you can use the Python Package Installer to download it from the Python Package Index (PyPI).
+To do so, run from the terminal the following command
 ~~~
-pip install richvalues
+pip3 install richvalues
 ~~~
 Library project on PyPI: [https://pypi.org/project/richvalues/](https://pypi.org/project/richvalues/)